Indrani Chatterjee

 Indrani Chatterjee is an Indian-American historian, academic, and author.
-She is a Professor of History at the University of Texas at Austin.
+She is the John L. Nau III Distinguished Professor of the History and Principles of Democracy at the University of Virginia.
 She is known for writing about underexplored themes in South Asia’s past —including slavery, the household, and monasticism.

 Chatterjee is the author and editor of four books, Gender, Slavery and Law in Colonial India, Unfamiliar Relations: Family and History in South Asia, Slavery and South Asian History, and Forgotten Friends: Monks, Marriages, and Memories of Northeast India.

 Education

 Chatterjee studied at Delhi University, and received her Bachelor’s and Master’s degrees in History at St. Stephen's College of the University of Delhi in 1982 and 1984, respectively.
 She earned an M. Phil.
 Degree in History at Jawaharlal Nehru University in 1987.
 She earned her Ph.D. in History at the University of London in 1996.
 Her doctoral dissertation was titled "Slavery, Household and the Law in Colonial India, 1776-1833".